estuary/connectors/python/README.md

 Then run your connector, attach the debugger, and debug away!

 ## Building
 Once you've written and tested your connector, the next step is to package it into a Docker image for publication.
-Make sure that you have a proper `Dockerfile` (see `python/Dockerfile.example` for a useful jumping-off point), and then run `build-local.sh <your-connector>`.
-This will build the connector and tag it so that `flowctl` can find your local build.
+You can build your connector with `build-local.sh <your-connector> python/Dockerfile`.
+This will build the connector using the Dockerfile template provided, and tag it so that `flowctl` can find your local build.
+If you need to customize the Dockerfile, simply omit the parameter to `build-local.sh` and the `Dockerfile` inside your connector directory will be used instead.
 > **Hint**: `flowctl` won't try and pull Docker images tagged with `:local`, instead opting to run the locally tagged image.
 This is what `build-local.sh` does to ensure that your built image works when testing locally before it's pushed.

 Once you've built your image, update your `test.flow.yaml` to reference it